Logan Martin Lake

 Logan Martin Lake is a reservoir located in east central Alabama on the Coosa River approximately 30 mi east of Birmingham, Alabama.
 This 17000 acre reservoir was built in 1965 by Alabama Power Company.
 The lake, nicknamed Lake of a Thousand Coves by locals, has 275 mi of shoreline along its 48.5 mi length sandwiched between Logan Martin Dam on the south and Neely Henry Dam on the north.
-The depth of the lake is 35 to 110 ft with only five feet average water level variance.
+The depth of the lake is 35 to 110 ft with only three feet average water level variance.

 The lake borders St. Clair and Talladega counties.
 The reservoir extends 48.5 mi from Logan Martin Dam upstream to Neely Henry Dam, and it contains 15263 acre.
 Logan Martin has roughly 273 mi of shoreline.

 Alabama has a lake of a similar name, the Lake Martin on the Tallapoosa River, but Lake Martin and Logan Martin Lake are not part of the same river system.